By Jorge D. H. Prosperi 2019

 Nevertheless, every thread of our American history remains part and parcel of America’s legacy.
 No individual, constituency and/or institution is spared or absolved from its insidious tentacles.
 It is a legacy that should be address as an ongoing “national emergency” continually reminding us of its “Breaking News.”
 Therefore, we should not be surprised when ATHLETICS is part of the national conversation on Diversity and its Threads.

-The breaking firestorm news this week was a letter written by a Pennsylvania University Alumnus (1966) mailed to Jonathon Sutherland who is a Penn State Student, born in Ottawa – Ontario Canada, majoring in Labor and Employment Relations, Dean’s List Honor Student with aspirations of being a CEO of a company.
+One breaking firestorm news was a letter written by a Pennsylvania University Alumnus (1966) mailed to Jonathon Sutherland who is a Penn State Student, born in Ottawa – Ontario Canada, majoring in Labor and Employment Relations, Dean’s List Honor Student with aspirations of being a CEO of a company.
 Oh yes, Jonathon is also a Penn State Football Player, safety position and quite talented in Athletics.

 The letter seemed at first just a personal critique.
 Antonio Shelton, 22, a fellow Penn State student, friend and teammate of Jonathon Sutherland posted a photo of a letter on Twitter that was mailed to Jonathon.
 Shelton did not name the recipient addressed to Jonathan – the only player on the team with that name is junior safety Jonathan Sutherland, who wears his hair in long dreadlocks.
 (Sutherland later confirmed he was the recipient.)

 The letter was signed by a Penn State Alum, who identified himself and his wife as “older” graduates of the school who were upset by Sutherland’s hair.
 The letter criticized the defensive back’s hairstyle asking Sutherland to cut his long dreadlocks to look more “clean- cut” like men from yesteryear.
 It seems that the dreadlocks profile Jonathon’s identity as not being “Pen-like” good enough – “not clean-cut guys.”
-Just like the NFL and NBA guys.
+Just like those NFL and NBA guys.

 Upon The Tribune-Democrat contacting the alum, he stated, “I would just like to see the coaches get the guys cleaned up and not looking like Florida State and Miami guys,” he said.
 “I was just disgruntled about some of the hairdos that we’re seeing.
 You think of Penn State as a bunch of clean-cut guys.
 And you do see so many who are clean cut.
 But the tattoos and the hair — there are a lot of guys with hair coming down their backs and it just looks awful.
 And it’s the same for the NFL and NBA, too.”